Lebron James Scored 38 Points In Win Over Cleveland

 GOLDMAN: The anger was one way.
 Here's James after the game.

-Mr. LEBRON JAMES (Basketball player, Miami Heat): I don't have any hurt feelings or hard feelings about this game at all from these fans.
+LEBRON JAMES: I don't have any hurt feelings or hard feelings about this game at all from these fans.
 I wish them the best.

 GOLDMAN: Some here hoped James would take the opportunity to apologize for the decision.
 He talked about seven great years in Cleveland.
 But, he said, no regrets, about anything.
 This was as close as he got to admitting that the contrived, made-for-TV decision was a mistake.